kubernetes/enhancements/keps/sig-node/5889-cpuidle-for-besteffort-qos-pod/README.md

 ###### How can an operator determine if the feature is in use by workloads?

+the feature just useful for the pod which qos level is besteffort if the feature is enabled , operator can read /sys/fs/cgroup/kubepods.slice/kubepods-besteffort.slice/cpu.idle , 1 mean the feature is enabled ,0 mean it is disabeld
 <!--
 Ideally, this should be a metric.
 Operations against the Kubernetes API (e.g., checking if there are objects with field X set) may be a last resort.
 Avoid